Submitty/submitty.github.io/_docs/student/account/photo.md

 ![](/images/student/flagged_photo.png)

+Each user is limited to uploading a total of 50 profile photos.
-After submitting 50 profile photos, you will not be able to upload any more profile photos and the following message will be displayed if you attempt to upload another photo.
+Once this limit has been reached, the following message will be displayed if you attempt to upload another profile photo.

 ![](/images/student/exhausted_profile_photo_quota.png)